-- 4. Within 60 and 120 days after implementing the Corrective Action Plan, the Settling Pharmacy will provide a written compliance update to the State and make itself available to meet with the State if requested.
+4. Within 60 and 120 days after implementing the Corrective Action Plan, the Settling Pharmacy will provide a written compliance update to the State and make itself available to meet with the State if requested.
 If after reviewing the compliance update and any meeting, the State believes a Potential Violation remains ongoing or has not been substantially addressed, the State may commence a 30-day mediation period.
 If mediation fails to resolve the dispute between the parties, the State may take whatever action it deems necessary, including but not limited to bringing an action to enforce the settlement agreement, filing a new action (administrative or civil action) for violation of the settlement agreement as allowed by Florida law, conducting further investigation, or attempting to negotiate an updated Corrective Action Plan with the Settling Pharmacy.
-But the State may not seek to reinstate claims that have been released as part of this settlement. - 5.
-If the Settling Pharmacy fails or refuses to provide a written response, to devise or implement a Corrective Action Plan or to provide a compliance update as required by subsections A(2), A(3) and/or A(4), the State may bring an action to enforce the settlement agreement, file a new action (administrative or civil action) for violation of the settlement agreement as allowed by Florida law, conduct further investigation, or attempt to negotiate an updated Corrective Action Plan with the Settling Pharmacy.
-But the State may not seek to reinstate claims that have been released as part of this settlement. - 6.
-If, after review of a written response and any meeting, pursuant to subsection A(2) or A(3), above, the State concludes that a Potential Violation is not ongoing or has been substantially addressed, the State will provide written notice of this conclusion to the Settling Pharmacy within 30 days of reaching its conclusion. - B. Enforcement Action.
+But the State may not seek to reinstate claims that have been released as part of this settlement.

+5. If the Settling Pharmacy fails or refuses to provide a written response, to devise or implement a Corrective Action Plan or to provide a compliance update as required by subsections A(2), A(3) and/or A(4), the State may bring an action to enforce the settlement agreement, file a new action (administrative or civil action) for violation of the settlement agreement as allowed by Florida law, conduct further investigation, or attempt to negotiate an updated Corrective Action Plan with the Settling Pharmacy.
+But the State may not seek to reinstate claims that have been released as part of this settlement.

+6. If, after review of a written response and any meeting, pursuant to subsection A(2) or A(3), above, the State concludes that a Potential Violation is not ongoing or has been substantially addressed, the State will provide written notice of this conclusion to the Settling Pharmacy within 30 days of reaching its conclusion.

+B. Enforcement Action.
 The State agrees that prior to taking any court or administrative action, other than an action that the State concludes is necessary to address an immediate threat to the health, safety, or welfare of the citizens of the State, or that a public emergency requiring immediate action exists, it will follow the process outlined above.
-If the State concludes that action is necessary to address an immediate threat to the health, safety, or welfare of the citizens of the State or that a public emergency requiring immediate action exists, it will make best efforts to provide reasonable notice to the Settling Pharmacy prior to initiating any such action.
+If the State concludes that action is necessary to address an immediate threat to the health, safety, or welfare of the citizens of the State or that a public emergency requiring immediate action exists, it will follow the process outlined above.
+If the State of the citizens of the State or that a public emergency requiring immediate action exists, it will make best efforts to provide reasonable notice to the Settling Pharmacy prior to initiating any such action.

-XVII.
+XVIII.
 COMPLIANCE CERTIFICATION

-- A. The Settling Pharmacy's Chief Controlled Substance Compliance Officer shall, after diligent inquiry, complete an annual compliance certification. - B. The certification shall be filed annually for the duration of this Agreement with the Florida Department of Health, the Florida Department of Business and Professional Regulation, and the Florida Office of Attorney General.
+A. The Settling Pharmacy's Chief Controlled Substance Compliance Officer shall, after diligent inquiry, complete an annual compliance certification.

+B. The certification shall be filed annually for the duration of this Agreement with the Florida Department of Health, the Florida Department of Business and Professional Regulation, and the Florida Office of Attorney General.